AloyASen/skyvern4managedUI/docs/CREDENTIALS_DB.md

 - Migration
   - Apply Alembic revisions `aa21b4c0d5f1` (credential secret tables).
 Run `alembic upgrade head`.
   - External providers removed: `d49e4b8a5f3c` drops legacy Bitwarden/1Password tables.
 This is a breaking change for any existing data in those tables.
 Backup before upgrading if needed.
+  - Optional: Add a one-off migration to populate `item_id` for all existing rows if you prefer to avoid backfilling at read time.
+The runtime now safely backfills as needed.

 ## End‑to‑End Examples